-Property P82 describes the narrowest known outer bounds of the temporal extent of an E52 Time-Span, i.e. that the described temporal phenomenon is ongoing "at some time within" this interval.
-It is replaced in the official RDF version by the properties indeterminacy or fuzziness of the begin of the described temporal phenomenon.
+Property P82 describes the narrowest known outer bounds of the temporal extent of an E52 Time-Span, i.e. that the described temporal phenomenon is definitely ongoing "at some time within" this interval.
+It is replaced in the official RDF version by the properties "P82a_begin_of_the_begin" and "P82b_end_of_the_end", to be used together.